 Hello supporters of the Baltimore Downtown Restoration Committee.

-We are writing to let you know that we are postponing the Evening at the Opera House.
-Our board is working to find a new date for the event and we will be back in touch soon.
+We are writing to let you know that we are postponing our spring events.
+Our board is working to find new dates for the event and we will be back in touch soon.
 Thank you for your patience and understanding as we work to figure this out.

 Events with the BDRC